 Onions and garlic should be completely avoided, they contain oxidative substances which cause Heinz body anemia in cats.
 Even a small amount of onion can be enough to cause death.

 Cats are obligate carnivores, meaning they have to consume meat in order to meet their nutritional requirements.
-A vegetarian or vegan diet are completely unsuitable to cats.
+A vegetarian or vegan diet is completely unsuitable to cats.
 Some raw or cooked vegetables such as pumpkin can be given to cats as an occasional treat, but meat should be the predominant part of your cat’s diet.

-Other foods cats should avoid include fatty foods which can cause pancreatitis (as well as obesity), cherry seeds, yeast, macadamia nuts and apricots.
+Other foods cats should avoid include fatty foods which can cause pancreatitis (as well as obesity), cherry seeds, yeast, macadamia nuts, and apricots.